 As an Ayurvedic practitioner, one of the most common issues I see time and time again is malabsorption of nutrients.
-In fact, I would estimate at least 75% of my clients have shown some signs of malabsorption, if not more.
-If you are not familiar with this phenomenon, this article will take you through not only what it is, but also some common causes, signs, symptoms, and of course how Ayurveda addresses this issue.
+In fact, I would estimate at least 75% of my clients show some signs of malabsorption, if not more.
+If you are not familiar with this phenomenon, this article will take you through not only what it is, but also some common causes, signs, symptoms, and how Ayurveda addresses this issue.

-Now that we know what malabsorption is, how can we tell if we are being effected by it?
+Now that we know what malabsorption is, how can we tell if we are being affected by it?
 Luckily, there is a long list of common signs and symptoms for malabsorption, some objective (meaning you can physically see it) and others subjective (meaning you can feel it).
-The more signs and symptoms that you are experiencing, the more likely you are suffering from this issue and potentially the more powerful the malabsorption may be.
+The more signs and symptoms that you’re experiencing, the more likely you are to be suffering from this issue and, potentially, the more powerful the malabsorption may be.

 - Brittle nails and/or bones